ArunMichaelDsouza/Zeta/README.md

 Zeta is a Command interpreter built purely in C for Windows OS.

-Coding by - Arun Michael Dsouza

-Date : 26/09/2013

-It provides a command-line interface to users, to access the services offered by the kernel of the OS.
+It provides a command-line interface to users, to access the services offered by the kernel.
+Useful for developers for carrying out debugging sessions and providing more features than a standard command-line utility for performing tasks with ease.

 Zeta has been built at an 'implementation-scale'.
-Although the native OS is equipped with a standard command-line utility, use of Zeta is completely encouraged.
+Although Windows OS is equipped with a standard command-line utility, use of Zeta is completely encouraged.

 NOTE : Zeta is currently in development mode.
-Alteration, tweaking and refinement of code is being done continuously.
+Alteration, tweaking and refinement is being done continuously.

 ==================